appsmithorg/appsmith-docs/website/docs/workflows/reference/workflow-functions.md

 #### payload `JSON`

 <dd>
-  Contains the data supplied in the `metadata` attribute while processing the [Resolve Requests](/workflows/reference/workflow-queries#resolve-requests) workflow query to apply the resolution to the request based on user action.
+  It holds the data from the `metadata` attribute used during the processing of the [Resolve Requests](/workflows/reference/workflow-queries#resolve-requests) workflow query.
 </dd>